 - The only ‘benefit in kind‘ that can be taken into account in NMW calculations is where your Employer provides you with accommodation.
 The NMW may be ‘offset’ by some of your accommodations value.
 From April 2017 the maximum that can be ‘offset’ is £6.40 per day (or £44.80 per week).
 For more details about how this works please see the Direct Gov page here.

-- Benefits in kind that do not count towards the NMW calculation include meals, fuel, car allowances, employers contributions to pension schemes, medical insurance, child care vouchers, luncheon vouchers, Overtime payments at ‘premium’ rates are also not included.
+- Benefits in kind that do not count towards the NMW calculation include meals, fuel, car allowances, employers contributions to pension schemes, medical insurance, childcare vouchers, luncheon vouchers, Overtime payments at ‘premium’ rates are also not included.

-- In 2015, Monsoon, the Fashion retailer, was found by the HM Revenue and Customs to be failing to pay the NMW to some of its employee because of its requirement for staff to wear only Monsoon clothes, at their own expense, while working.
+- In 2015, Monsoon, the Fashion retailer, was found by the HM Revenue and Customs to be failing to pay the NMW to some of its employees because of its requirement for staff to wear only Monsoon clothes, at their own expense, while working.
 The HMRC said that because wearing these clothes was compulsory, the amount spent by the employee on clothes for work should have been deducted from their pay before calculating whether they received the NMW.
-Monsoon have since started paying their staff a clothing allowance.
+Monsoon has since started paying their staff a clothing allowance.
 Such a ruling applies to, for example, to any company who requires their staff to wear a ‘uniform’ of any description which is bought partly or wholly at their employee’s own expense.

 - Salary sacrifice schemes (such as Childcare vouchers) are excluded from the calculation as are loans and salary advances, pension and retirement payments and redundancy payments.

 - Any premiums that are paid for overtime or shift work, weekend or bank-holiday working, or on-call/sleep-in shifts do generally NOT count towards calculating your salary for the NMW.